4up4a/XandO/README.md

 ## 🕹️ About the Game

-In *Dodge the X's!*, you control a small O character moving around a grid-like field, trying to avoid fast-approaching X enemies.
-The longer you survive, the harder it gets — the X's speed up and become more aggressive!
+In *Dodge the X's!*, you control a O character moving around a  field, trying to avoid fast-approaching X enemies.

-Perfect for fans of retro arcade games with a modern twist.

 ---